[Skip to Content]

 What Should I Do Before Travel Abroad?

 For travel abroad, prepare well in advance.
-For instance, it's important to find out what vaccinations your kids (and even you) might need because:
+For instance, it's important to find out what vaccines your kids (and even you) might need because:

 • Different countries have different risks and rules that may require specific vaccines.
 For example, your family will need the yellow fever vaccine if you travel to sub-Saharan Africa or tropical South America, but not to Eastern Europe.